duality-solutions/Dynamic/doc/guide-startmany.md

 ### Enter your Stormnode details into your stormnode.conf file
 [From the darksilk github repo](https://github.com/silknetwork/darksilk-core/blob/master/doc/stormnode_conf.md)

 The new stormnode.conf format consists of a space seperated text file.
-Each line consisting of an alias, IP address followed by port, Stormnode private key, collateral output transaction id and collateral output index, donation address and donation percentage (the latter two are optional and should be in format "address:percentage").
+Each line consisting of an alias, IP address followed by port, Stormnode private key, collateral output transaction id and collateral output index.
+(!!!
+Currently not implemented: "donation address and donation percentage (the latter two are optional and should be in format "address:percentage")." !!!)

 ```
-alias ipaddress:port stormnode_private_key collateral_output collateral_output_index donationin_address:donation_percentage
+alias ipaddress:port stormnode_private_key collateral_output collateral_output_index (!!! see above "donationin_address:donation_percentage" !!!)
 ```